dora-metrics/pelorus/docs/Install.md

 Before deploying Pelorus, the following tools are necessary

-* A Unix machine from which to run the install (usually your laptop)
 * An OpenShift 4.7 or higher environment
 * [git](https://git-scm.com/)
 * [oc](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) The OpenShift CLI**\***